 Which means the property is worth about $530,000.

-Yields vary from 3.5% for premium locations with strong tenants to up to over 10% in poorer locations with weak tenants.
+Yields vary from 3.5% for premium locations with strong tenants to up to over 10% for poorer locations with weak tenants.

-Other factors that affect the return are potential for capital growth, redevelopment potential and tax related factors.
+Other factors that affect the return is the potential for capital growth, redevelopment potential, and tax-related factors.

-This is completely different to the way residential property is valued.
+This is completely different from the way residential property is valued.

 A house is worth much the same if it has a tenant in place or not.